IMPORTANT TO KNOW (Updated Oct. 5, 2020)

-- The Department of State has issued a Global Level 4 Health Advisory.
+- The Department of State has issued a Level Three Advisory for France.

 - There is no restriction on U.S. citizens departing France for the U.S. or entering the United States.